 Each summer, our staff hosts a range of book discussions.
 The books span a variety of topics, and the literature provides a great starting point for conversations that extend well beyond the text.
-Our 2017 books are as follows:
+Our 2017 books were as follows:

 For the Time Being

 Author: Annie Dillard

 Why do we exist?
 Where did we come from?
 How can one person matter?
 Dillard searches for answers in a powerful array of images: pictures of bird-headed dwarfs in the standard reference of human birth defects; ten thousand terra-cotta figures fashioned for a Chinese emperor in place of the human court that might have followed him into death; the paleontologist and theologian Teilhard de Chardin crossing the Gobi Desert; the dizzying variety of clouds.
 Vivid, eloquent, haunting, For the Time Being evokes no less than the terrifying grandeur of all that remains tantalizingly and troublingly beyond our understanding.